arcus/education_modules/git_setup_windows/git_setup_windows.md

 ### Default branch naming

+Source file changes are associated with a "branch."
+For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
+The primary branch of some projects, particularly older projects, is called `master` instead of `main`.
+GitHub has joined the programming community in a concerted effort to [replace programming terms associated with slavery](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/).
+Git has not yet made the same change.
+As a result, local repositories must be manually configured have the same main branch name as most cloud services.

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
 Our friend Dracula decides to use that feature to set it to `main` so it matches GitHub, which is the cloud service he will eventually use.
 If you already changed the default branch name when installing Git, you can skip this step.

 ```bash
 $ git config --global init.defaultBranch main
 ```

-Source file changes are associated with a "branch."
-For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
-By default, Git will create a branch called `master` when you create a new repository with `git init`.
-This term evokes the racist practice of human slavery and the
-[software development community](https://github.com/github/renaming)  has moved to adopt more inclusive language.

-In 2020, most Git code hosting services transitioned to using `main` as the default branch.
-As an example, any new repository that is opened in GitHub and GitLab default to `main`.
-However, Git has not yet made the same change.
-As a result, local repositories must be manually configured have the same main branch name as most cloud services.

 ### Check your global configurations